Tenancy by the Entireties Case Law in Florida

 On destruction, the court confirmed a rule practitioners treat as settled but that had not been expressly stated: TBE property automatically converts to tenancy in common when a marriage dissolves.
 The conversion happens by operation of law when the divorce is final.
 The former spouses each hold an undivided half interest as tenants in common, and each spouse’s interest is individually reachable by that spouse’s creditors.

-The practical implication is significant for divorce asset protection.
-A person who relies on TBE to protect a bank account, brokerage portfolio, or real estate loses that protection the moment the divorce becomes final, without any affirmative act by either spouse or any creditor.
+TBE protection disappears the moment a divorce becomes final.
+A person who relies on TBE to protect a bank account, brokerage portfolio, or real estate loses that protection when the marriage dissolves, without any affirmative act by either spouse or any creditor.

-The Craft decision is the most important limitation on TBE planning, but it is not the only federal complication.
-In bankruptcy, TBE property receives protection under 11 U.S.C. § 522(b)(3)(B), but only against claims of individual creditors.
-A bankruptcy trustee representing joint creditors of both spouses can reach TBE assets.
+TBE property receives protection in bankruptcy under 11 U.S.C. § 522(b)(3)(B), but only against claims of individual creditors.
+A bankruptcy trustee representing joint creditors of both spouses can reach TBE assets, which means the individual-versus-joint distinction applies in bankruptcy the same way it applies in state court.

 The bankruptcy cases also reveal a timing distinction that matters for planning.
 The fraudulent transfer lookback for TBE property in bankruptcy is four years under state law plus one year under the Bankruptcy Code.
 For homestead property, the lookback extends to ten years.
 TBE has no white-collar crime exception, while homestead does.
 These differences mean TBE property can be more secure than homestead in certain bankruptcy scenarios.